Aceinna/docs_openrtk/tutorial/Leveler_App.rst

     :local:

-The static-leveler applicaton enables the OpenIMU hardware to provide roll and pitch estimates (the angles that the x and y-axes are rotated away from level) using only accelerometer measurements.
+The static-leveler application enables the OpenIMU hardware to provide roll and pitch estimates (the angles that the x and y-axes are rotated away from level) using only accelerometer measurements.
 This simple example builds on the
 `IMU application <IMU_App.html#inertial-measurement-unit-application>`__ and helps you become